trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

   CALL example.system.vacuum('exampleschemaname', 'exampletablename', '7d');

-All parameters are required, and must be presented in the following order:
+All parameters are required and must be presented in the following order:

 * Schema name
 * Table name
 * Retention period

-The ``delta.vacuum.min-retention`` config property provides a safety measure to ensure that files are retained as expected.
+The ``delta.vacuum.min-retention`` configuration property provides a safety measure to ensure that files are retained as expected.
 The minimum value for this property is ``0s``.
 There is a minimum retention session property as well, ``vacuum_min_retention``.